nouryehia/chessboard/README.md

 Flake8 is a linter which enforces strict style guidlines, so make sure to keep it happy and our code will look beautiful.

-To start developing: `docker-compose up -d --build`
+To start developing: `docker-compose up -d --build`.
+The `-d` flag makes the container run as a daemon, so if you want to see what's happening don't use it.
+It kind of hijacks your terminal, so I'd recommend letting it run in a terminal and opening a new window if you need to use your terminal.

 To shut down: `docker-compose down --volumes` (to take everything down) or `docker-compose stop` (to just stop the image from running)

-We'll eventually be using <a href="https://hub.docker/com" target="_blank">DockerHub</a> for image management, so be sure to make an account there.
+We'll eventually be using <a href="https://hub.docker.com" target="_blank">DockerHub</a> for image management, so be sure to make an account there.

 ### Production